joepool/Hackintosh-HP-Z420-OpenCore/README.md

 # Current Progress:
 It Boots MacOS Catalina!
 I havent tested everything yet, but once i have and fixed any issues, i will post a release!
+It Boots MacOS BigSur DB4!
+Again, not sure if everything works yet, but i will update when I know it does.

 # My System
 Intel Xeon E5-1650 v2 CPU